 - Want to learn about the horse-human relationship from within Indigenous worldview

 Horse Ibachakali is a life-changing program that anyone can experience.
 While this is not a horse therapy program but rather one that helps people reconnect to that natural world, we previously partnered with the WINGS Foundation of Denver to help their members, who are adult survivors of childhood sexual abuse.
-We will be expanding the program to add a second session with additional environmental education and offering the program to other groups and individuals, including Indigenous graduate students and members of the public interested in learning Indigenist relationship to the Land and environment.
+In 2018, we are expanding the program to add a second session as well as offering the entire program to other groups and individuals, including members of the public interested in learning Indigenist relationship to the Land and environment.

 Be sure to visit our blog to read about a participant’s life-changing experience in Horse Ibachakali!